xrv0/mesr/README.md

 ### Login

 The password is hashed on clientside and sent to the server.
-The server then compares the bcrypt hash of the received string with the one stored in the databank
+The server then compares the bcrypt hash of the received string with the one stored in the database

 ## Author